 Effective protection of intellectual property rights is expensive and difficult to maintain, both in terms of application and maintenance costs, as well as the costs of monitoring, defending and enforcing those rights.
 We routinely apply for patents in the U.S. and internationally to protect innovative ideas embodied in our technology, but we may not always be successful in obtaining patent grants from these applications.
 Moreover, there is no assurance that any resulting patent rights will adequately protect our intellectual property or provide us with any competitive advantages.
 We also pursue registration of trademarks, and domain names in the United States and in certain jurisdictions outside of the United States and may pursue registrations of copyrights in the future, but doing so may not always be successful or cost-effective.
-We may be unable to prevent third parties from acquiring trademarks and domain names that are similar to, infringe upon, dilute or diminish the value of our trademarks and other proprietary rights.
-Additionally, our trademarks may be challenged, circumvented, declared generic, lapsed or determined to be infringing on or dilutive of other marks.
+We may be unable to prevent third parties from acquiring trademarks may be challenged, circumvented, declared generic, lapsed or determined to be infringing on or dilutive of other marks.
 We may not be able to protect our rights in our trademarks, which we need in order to build name recognition with customers.
-If third parties succeed in registering or developing common law rights in our trademarks and we are not successful in challenging such third-party rights, or if our trademark rights are otherwise damaged, we may not be able to use our trademarks to commercialize our products and services in certain relevant jurisdictions.
+If third parties succeed in registering or developing common law rights in our trademarks to commercialize our products and services in certain relevant jurisdictions.